 Life Skills/ Community and Personal Responsibility (CPR):

 Life Skills/CPR is designed to serve as the first step in helping prepare the formally incarcerated for their transition back into the community.
 The curriculum enables participants to understand what is necessary to begin making responsible decisions.
 In addition, participants are encouraged to address the issues associated with the trauma of incarceration.
-Life Skills is an 8 day training class that is offered Monday-Thursday from 9am-3pm for 2 consecutive weeks.
+Life Skills is an 10 day training class that runs Monday-Friday from 9am-12:30pm for 2 consecutive weeks.
 This class is also offered within the Philadelphia Prison System.